VerosK/ansible-kibana3/README.md

 ansible-kibana3
 ===============

-Ansible playbook to install Kibana 3 for nginx.
+This is Ansible playbook for Kibana 3.
+It prepares nginx config files with ElasticSearch proxy.